Current Volunteer Opportunities

 The Twin Cities Mobile Market, a new Wilder Foundation project, will bring fresh fruits, vegetables, and other healthy foods at affordable prices to people living in “food deserts” and other under-resourced communities.
 A small group of volunteers are needed to post flyers, door-knock and survey community members who will not be able to attend the community event which will garner community feedback on the development of the new Twin Cities Mobile Market.
-We are in need of volunteers the week of Monday, February 17th – specific time and date TBD based on volunteer availability.
+We are in need of volunteers in March, April and May to help with this project.

 Don't See What You're Looking For?

 Sometimes volunteers are looking for an opportunity to use their own special skills to serve the Foundation and our community in a unique way that we haven't advertised.
 If you would like to volunteer with us, but you don't see the type of opportunity you're looking for, please contact us.

 Examples of skills individuals have offered: